 We develop custom software that identifies objects in photos and videos.

-For example, identify a part in a metal shop based on its shape and the location of holes for screws.
+For example, identifying a part in a metal shop based on its shape and the location of holes for screws.
 Or identifying a PC board using the placement of components as well as their shapes and other patterns.
-Or identifying Lego pieces from their colors, shapes, and the number of rows and columns of embossed circles present.
+Or identifying Lego pieces using their colors, shapes, and the number of rows and columns of embossed circles present.
 This approach uses predefined rules to classify an object into one group or another.
 The parameters used by these rules are fixed and do not change which means the algorithm does not "learn" from previous experience for use when it encounters new images.

 Machine Learning Approach

 This approach is most appropriate when the variations in the visual appearance of a particular object are diverse (even after camera perspective corrections are performed) and a large number of sample images is available to learn from.
 For example, recognition of specific faces, plants and animals where a very high number of parameters are used to create a complete and a definitive identification.
 The sample images used for learning need to be representative of both the object and the environment in which the object will be recognized.

 This approach is based mainly on statistics.
 For this reason, the choice of samples used for learning will have a major impact on its accuracy.

 When aspects of both approaches come into play, a hybrid approach is called for.